-Large spill (> 100 mL): Spill cleanup supplies are located in labs near safety shower/eyewash stations.
+Large spill (> 100 mL): Spill cleanup supplies are located in designated areas in labs.
 Use absorbent material (either granular or pad) to surround and contain the spill from spreading further.
 Allow 3-5 minutes for liquid to be absorbed, don nitrile gloves, and pick up granular absorbent with scoops provided in spill supplies, absorbent pads may be picked up with gloved hands.
 Place absorbent materials in bag provided in spill supplies, double bag and close bag securely.
-Bag should be given to laboratory staff for disposal.
+Bag should be given to laboratory staff for hazardous waste disposal.